 This Housing Element also incorporates a number of policies and programs aimed at reducing vehicle miles travelled and greenhouse gas emissions consistent with policies and action items elsewhere in the General Plan (see Policy CON-65).
 This includes directing new housing development to urbanized areas, thus preserving open space and agriculture and placing homes close to existing job centers, transit, and services; promoting jobs/housing balance and affordable and workforce housing so that workers can find suitable housing near their places of employment; and encouraging and facilitating development of higher-density housing where appropriate.
-Collectively, these policies and programs will help to achieve the greenhouse gas emission reductions envisioned in Plan Bay Area by limiting the emissions from new housing development and creating opportunities to reduce greenhouse gas emissions from existing and future development.
+Collectively, these policies and programs will help to achieve the greenhouse gas emission reductions envisioned in Plan BayArea by limiting the emissions from new housing development.